 There is a risk of mosquito transferred diseases such as Zika Virus and Malaria in Belize.
 Pack an insect repellent that contains recommended amounts of DEET, picaridin or other approved product e.g. RID Tropical Strength or OFF Deep Woods.
 Cover up at sunrise and sunset when mosquitoes are most busy looking for a meal.
 Also, pack light colours because mosquitos are attracted to darker tones.

 You are probably going to be staying on one of Belize’s beautiful cayes which lie within the world’s second largest barrier reef.
 Think about minimizing packaging and disposables as much as possible – these guides will help: 8 Essential Eco-Friendly Travel Products and 5 Steps to More Sustainable Travel.

 Furthermore, consider the environmental impact of the toiletries you take to Belize and opt for as many natural products as you can.
 For instance, some ingredients in typical sunscreen can be harmful to reefs.
-Check out this thorough review (by snorkellers) on water-resistant, coral-safe sunscreens for recommended products.
+Make sure you pack a water-resistant, coral-safe sunscreen.

 Electricity in Belize is delivered at 110 volts, 60Hz with two-pin power points (same as in the US).
 Depending where you are travelling from and what kind of appliances you are bringing, you may need an international adapter and or converter.
 Generally, modern phones, tablets and laptops are made for both 110V and 220-240V, but it pays to check this detail.